- Fizzy drinks

 - Juice drinks

-Kids are having nearly three times more sugar than they should!
+Kids are having over 2 times more sugar than they should!

 Kids are getting half their sugar intake from unhealthy snacks and sugary drinks.
 It's time for some food smart choices!

 * Data from the National Diet and Nutrition Survey, 2018

 Too much sugar is bad for children's health as it can lead to the build-up of harmful fat on the inside that we can't see.
 This fat can cause weight gain and serious diseases like type 2 diabetes, which people are getting younger than ever before, and heart disease and some cancers.
 It can also lead to painful tooth decay and every 10 minutes, a child in England has a tooth removed in hospital.

 The maximum daily amounts of added sugar are: